My Order Book is Full – A Lemon Creme Tart Recipe.

 Directions

-• Step 3 Preheat the oven to Gas 4.
+• Preheat the oven to Gas 4.

-• Step 10 Add the flour and the cornflour.
+• Add the flour and the cornflour.

 From this table you can see the calories are high for this dessert but it is a rich dessert as in it contains sugar, butter and egg yolks.
 There is the addition of lemon curd into the recipe too which is high in calories.

-The ingredients I have used to make these Mini Lemon Creme Tarts are all free from the following allergens.
+The ingredients I have used to make these Mini Lemon Crème Tarts are all free from the following allergens.
 However, please check the labels carefully for allergens you need to avoid as ingredient brands can vary, and products can change over time.

 • suitable for vegetarians